cryptickoan/rari-capital-hardhat/README.md

 - To deploy a cToken/market:

-		npx hardhat deploy-market
-        --comptroller ${pool's comptroller address}
-        --underlying ${underlying token address}
-        --network localhost
-        --cfactor ${collateral factor.
-If 50% user will only be able to borrow 50% of their collateral value}
-        --rfactor ${reserve factor.
-Percentage that will go to reserves.}
-        --adminfee ${Percentage admin fee.}
+		npx hardhat deploy-market --comptroller ${pool's comptroller address} --underlying ${underlying token address} --network localhost --cfactor ${collateral factor.
+If 50% user will only be able to borrow 50% of their collateral value} --rfactor ${reserve factor.
+Percentage that will go to reserves.} --adminfee ${Percentage admin fee.}
-    ###### last 3 args should be a number between 0 and 1.
+    ###### last 3 args are optional and should be a number between 0 and 1.

 - To deploy a rewards distributor

-		npx hardhat deploy-rd-to-pool
-        --underlying ${address of token to be distributed}
-        --comptroller ${pool's comptroller address}
+		npx hardhat deploy-rd-to-pool --underlying ${address of token to be distributed} --comptroller ${pool's comptroller address}  --network localhost
-        --network localhost

 - To get the pool's information:

-        npx hardhat get-pool-info
-        --comptroller ${pool's comptroller address}
+        npx hardhat get-pool-info --comptroller ${pool's comptroller address} --network localhost
-        --network localhost

 <!--